Internet-Draft Rego Policy in OAuth March 2026

 7.3.
 Enforcement Decision

-Based on OPA's response:
+Based on the policy engine's response:

 • If result is true: Allow the operation;